kieranmv95/kieran.venison.website/blog/articles/2021/january/first-step-into-content-creation/index.md

 ### Uploading / Rendering

 I Used iMovie to render the video once recorded.
-This took a whole load of time.
+This takes a lot of time.
 An hour and 50 minutes to be precise, but it is a 4k, hour and fitfteen minute video after all so thats expected.

 What I didnt expect was YouTube to take about 1 hour to load the SD version (which is just unusable because of the font size).
 About 4 hours for the HD version, and nearly **20 Hours** for the 4k version.

-This meant my video was live for 3 hours in SD, looking absolutely horrendous with no options to bump up the quality, You couldn't see the text clear enoguht to even follow along.
+This meant my video was live for 3 hours in SD, looking absolutely horrendous with no options to bump up the quality, You couldn't see the text clear enough to even follow along.
 Next time I am going to upload it but delay the video going live until YouTube has processed all the HD versions.
 This way it prevents that user experience drop of people viewing a really really low quality video and thinking that that was the complete thing.

 ### Iteration